 - This rule doesn’t work 100 percent of the time.
 For example, pumpkins grow above ground and are higher in carbs, but it’s a good place to start.

 While most root veggies and fruits aren’t usually considered to be “low carb,” the majority are still very nutrient-rich, low in sugar overall, and good additions to any diet.
 In fact, puréed, shredded, “riced” or cooked root veggies and fruits can often sub for added sweeteners or even grains in many recipes.
+A great example is cauliflower rice.

 The same can be said for some beans or legumes, such as chickpeas that can be made into flour, or hummus that makes a creamy addition to many low-carb recipes.
 These foods are high in antioxidants, provide much-needed fiber and help provide enough sweetness to kill a sugar craving without needing to add extra cane sugar.
 For that reason, fruits and starchy veggies I recommend including in your diet are: